SreenandaSai-Dasari/Automation_using_Python/README.md

 This is just a small sample of what the script can do!
 It’s designed with scalability in mind, meaning it can be extended to run queries on a larger scale.
 Plus, it has the potential to parallelize workloads, significantly increasing efficiency and reducing the time required for data processing.

-If you're interested in learning more or would like to see it in action, feel free to reach out! 🚀
+If you're interested in learning more or would like to see it in action, feel free to reach out!🚀

 #Python #Automation #DataScience #SQL #PowerBI #Tableau #Excel #DataAnalysis #Productivity